itsmillertim3/perform2021/labs/lab01/01_DeployDynatrace.md

 ### 1. Deploy Dynatrace

-1. In Dynatrace tenant select "Deploy"
+1. Navigate to Dynatrace tenant and select "Deploy Dynatrace" from left-hand navigation bar

    ![Deploy](../assets/001_DeployDT.png)

-2. Search for kubernetes
+2. Search for "kubernetes", then select the kubernetes tile
    ![SearchForK8S](../assets/002_Deployk8s.png)

 3. Click on Kubernetes tile from above